GRIP: In-Parameter Graph Reasoning through Fine-Tuning Large Language Models: Experiments

 \subsection{Results on the efficiency}

 To answer \textbf{Q2}, we provide the inference time and its comparison with baseline LLMs and \methodname on multiple datasets using Qwen2.5-7b, as shown in Table~\ref{tab:inference_time} and Figure~\ref{fig:inference}.
 Since \methodname does not require explicit access to the graph context during inference, it achieves substantially lower inference time compared to standard LLMs.
 Specifically, on knowledge graph datasets where baseline LLMs rely on subgraphs as context, \methodname reduces inference time by about 30\%.
 On reasoning datasets where baseline LLMs require the full graph as context, \methodname\ reduces inference time by more than 60\%.
 These results further demonstrate the efficiency of \methodname.
 It is worth noting that \methodname does involve an additional fine-tuning phase.
 However, once fine-tuned, the resulting LoRA parameters can be stored and reused for any future inference tasks on the same graph.
 Consequently, the one-time fine-tuning cost becomes negligible compared to the cumulative inference cost, especially in scenarios such as GraphRAG or large-scale web graph applications, where inference is performed repeatedly.
+To make this concrete, Table~\ref{tab:cost_fb15k237} reports the wall-clock training and inference cost of \methodname\ versus the Llama3.1-8B baseline on FB15K237.